Wireless for Machine Learning: Introduction

-Recently, a third approach to address the \ac{ML} over wireless challenges has emerged.
-This approach guides communication protocol design rather than modifying the learning algorithm, creating customized wireless solutions for carrying data needed for the \ac{ML} tasks.
-Unlike traditional wireless protocol design, the objective of communication for \ac{ML} is not to deliver bits as efficiently as possible, but to distill the intelligence carried within the data.
-The traditional communication protocols that are designed to maximize data rate and minimize bit errors have been shown to be greatly inefficient for carrying \ac{ML} related data~\cite{zhu2019broadband, nishio2019client, chen2019joint, liu2019data}.
-Instead, wireless for \ac{ML} offers new methods that are better aligned with the \ac{ML} objective and invites us to rethink how wireless communication protocols are designed.
+\item \textbf{Communication and Energy Efficiency:} \ac{DML} requires the communication of high-dimensional model updates for hundreds or thousands of iterations before the model has converged.
+This communication of updates generally forms the performance bottleneck of the training process, imposes the risk of excessively draining the batteries of training devices and overwhelming the capacity of the wireless network \cite{shi2020communication}. \end{itemize} To address these challenges, a new approach toward communication protocol design has emerged \cite{zhu2020toward}.
+This new approach considers the design of completely novel wireless methods for carrying data needed for the \ac{ML} tasks.
+Unlike traditional wireless protocol design, the objective of Wireless for \ac{ML} is not to deliver bits as efficiently as possible, but to distill the intelligence carried within the data.
+The traditional communication protocols that are designed to maximize data rate and minimize bit errors have been shown to be greatly inefficient for carrying \ac{ML} related data~\cite{amiri2020machine,zhu2019broadband, nishio2019client, chen2020joint, liu2020data}.
+Instead, Wireless for \ac{ML} offers new methods that are better aligned with the \ac{ML} objective and invites us to rethink how wireless communication protocols are designed.
+Among the novel methods that have been proposed, two major themes arise, namely analog \ac{AirComp} and \ac{RRM} optimized for \ac{ML}.
+In \ac{AirComp}, the long-standing doctrine of interference avoidance is questioned and novel interference-promoting protocols are proposed.
+While in \ac{RRM} for \ac{ML}, the new objectives lead to solutions that are fundamentally different from what is used today.